krunalgedia/Extract-NER-data-from-the-Switzerland-SBB-train-ticket-using-Document-AI/README.md

 ## Data

 The data used consists of SBB train tickets for single and extension tickets.
-Training set consists of just 4 SBB train tickets.
-They are all in PDF form,
+The training set consists of just 4 SBB train tickets.
+All tickets are in PDF form.

 ## Workflow
+0. Prepare training data by annotation using the UBIAI tool [1].
+This includes drawing bounding boxes and labeling in the BIOES tagging form.
 1. Importing data
 2. Observing data
 3. Loading data in appropriate form.